FreeGrok/FreeGrok/README.md

 This can be done by setting `OPENGROK_CTAGS_OPTIONS_FILE` environment variable when running the OpenGrok shell script (or directly with the `-o` option for `opengrok.jar`).
-Default location for the configuration file in the OpenGrok shell script is `etc/ctags.config` under the OpenGrok base directory (by default the full path to the file will be `/var/opengrok/etc/ctags.config`).
+Default location for the configuration file in the OpenGrok shell script is `etc/ctags.config` under the FreeGrok base directory (by default the full path to the file will be `/var/opengrok/etc/ctags.config`).

 Sample configuration file for Solaris code base is delivered in the `doc/`